Physics 1 PHYS1001

 - Available to Visiting Students: Yes

-Daily at 9.00am and 1.00pm.
+Lectures daily at 0900 or 1300 (students attend one).
 Laboratories and tutorials as arranged.

 Main Assessment In: April/May